masum1992/Lose-me-if-you-can/README.md

  - <b>1.
 Need to installed python 3.
  - <b>2.
 Install numpy, pygame modules.</b>

-# <b>Step 1: Download and unzip.
+# <b>Step 1: Download and save.
- - Download Lose me if you can.py file.
+ - Download "Lose me if you can.py" file.
+ - save it in that directory.

+# <b>RUN the file in Windows</b>
+ - open CMD.
- - save it in the file in that directory where python.exe is.
+ - go to that directory where the downloaded file is.
+ - type "python Lose me if you can.py" and hit enter button.